 - a.
-All vertical and lateral movements of the legs shall be simultaneous and in the same horizontal plane. - b.
+All vertical and lateral movements of the legs shall be simultaneous. - b.
 The feet must be turned outward during the propulsive part of the kick movement. - c.
 A scissors, flutter, or downward butterfly kick is not permitted except during the first complete cycle on the start or turn where the swimmer MAY use one "downward" butterfly kick PRIOR to the breaststroke kick.